nnuval/nnuval.github.io/_posts/2016-12-11-SocketIO-Basics.md

-Basically "emit" is used to call functions in both directions between M and C. If M calls 'emit('foo', x, y, z)', then C would receive that with 'socket.on('foo', function(a, b, c){'.
-If C were to call 'socket.emit('wubalubadubdub');', then M would receive that with:
+Basically "emit" is used to call functions in both directions between M and C. If M calls

+{% highlight ruby %}
+emit('foo', x, y, z)
+{% endhighlight %}

+then C would receive that with

+{% highlight ruby %}
+socket.on('foo', function(a, b, c){
+{% endhighlight %}

+If C were to call

+{% highlight ruby %}
+socket.emit('wubalubadubdub');
+{% endhighlight %}

+then M would receive that with

+{% highlight ruby %}
 @socketio.on('wubalubadubdub')
 def on_wuba():
+{% endhighlight %}